 Luckily beer comes in a set size with the amount right on the label.
 But when drinking wine and liquor, you should be measuring, Gonzalez adds.

 “It’s portion control applied to alcohol,” LoConte points out.

 Consider buying wine glasses that look more like what your grandmother would sip out of and less like what Olivia Pope guzzles from.
-Another study found even if you measure out a five-ounce pour, the bigger the glass, the more likely you are to have a second.

 Another thing that can help you cut back: Stretch that seemingly tiny amount of alcohol further.

 “One strategy to drink less and enjoy your one glass more is to make your drink last longer by turning it into a cocktail,” says Autumn Bates, a certified clinical nutritionist and recipe developer based in Los Angeles.
 That way, you’ll have a full glass to savor and feel less deprived and in need of another.

 Bates’ go to: Using a sugar-free effervescent sparkling water as a base, muddle in fresh herbs (such as mint, lavender, or rosemary), and top with 5 ounces of wine or 1.5 ounces of liquor of your choice.
 If you need a little more flavor or sweetness, add a splash of freshly squeezed juice.